w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ## Polkadot's Representation

 Polkadot is represented as a ring surrounded by multiple blockchains attached to it.
-Based on Polkadot's design, if a chain's logic can compile to Wasm and adheres to the relay chain API, then it can connect to the Polkadot network as a rollup chain.
+Based on Polkadot's design, if a chain's logic can compile to Wasm and adhere to the relay chain API, it can connect to the Polkadot network as a rollup chain.
 The figure below shows the Polkadot relay chain (circle) with rollup chains attached to the virtual cores (open squares within the circle).
 A zoomed-in view shows Polkadot's validators (PC icons) guarding two cores.
 In-core validators will check incoming rollup data following [the ELVES protocol](../learn/learn-parachains-protocol.md).

 <div align="center"> <img src="../../assets/polkadot-relay-chain.png" style="width:400px;" alt="Polkadot Relay Chain Diagram"> </div>